Thermodynamics as a Resource Theory: 2018 Annual Philosophy of Physics Conference

 Recently, there has been a shift in the way that many physicists are approaching the science of thermodynamics.
 Instead of regarding its laws as purely physical laws, researchers are increasingly treating the theory as a theory about how agents, such as ourselves, can use information about a physical system as a resource for extracting useful work from the system.
 Seen this way, investigations into the thermodynamics of quantum systems have a deep connection with work in Quantum Information Theory.

 This interdisciplinary workshop that brings together philosophers and physicists to explore the philosophical and foundational implications of the resource-theoretic turn in thermodynamics.
-To register, view the conference program, and other details, please visit the conference website: http://philphysics.uwo.ca.
+View speaker abstracts on the conference program.

 Tony Bartolotta California Institute of Technology, Walter Burke Institute for Theoretical Physics